 Easter Day falls on the Sunday following the first full moon after the first day of Spring, 21 March.
 This means that Easter can be as early as 22 March or as late as 25 April.
 If the Easter Break falls in late April this creates a long half term and impacts on Standard Attainment Tests (SATs) preparation, not least because there is also the May Day bank holiday.
-All schools consulted with supported the idea of fixing the

-Easter Break at the first two full weeks of April, irrespective of where the actual Bank Holiday falls.
+All schools consulted with supported the idea of fixing the Easter Break at the first two weeks of April, irrespective of where the actual Bank Holiday falls.
 This would allow for more even Spring Terms and also provide a minimum of 3 weeks preparation time for SATS which all schools were supportive of.

 - 1.7 A City wide consultation took place with parents, schools and stakeholders for the 2017/18 calendar.
 There were 1200 responses received.
-71% of those responding preferred the fixed Easter model. - 1.8 A school calendar was agreed for 2017/18 and 2018/19 that fixed the Easter break at the first two weeks in April. - 1.9 It is proposed to approve the same model for 2019/20
+71% of those responding preferred the fixed Easter model. - 1.8 A school calendar was agreed for 2017/18, 2018/19, 2019/20, 2020/21,2021/22 that fixed the Easter break at the first two full weeks in April. - 1.9 The same model is proposed for 2022/23.
+Good Friday falls on 7 April and Bank holiday Monday on 10 April.
+This model fixes Easter at the first two weeks in April (commencing Monday 3 April).
+This model will create two 6 week half terms in the Spring Term.

-2. HOW DOES THIS DECISION CONTRIBUTE?
+2. HOW DOES THIS DECISION CONTRIBUTE ?